anaolicosta/CrossroadNuSMV/README.txt

-NuSMV program that models the traffic lights controlling a crossing of two one-way roads.
+NuSMV models for traffic lights controlling a crossing of two one-way roads.

-This model was built to test the impact of using the FAIRNESS keyword.
+The models were built to test the impact of using the FAIRNESS keyword.
 In our setting, a path is fair iff the green light occurs infinitely often.

 # Structure

-Two .smv file were created to test the impact of defining fairness constraints:
 * project_without_fairness.smv: no fair paths;
 * project.smv: fair paths defined.